acoli-repo/cqp4rdf/README.md

 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.
 -->
 ## Installation

+In both the cases, after running the fuseki server, the data has to uploaded on the fuseki server.
+For that create the database with the name as specified in the `config.yaml` file.
+Also, when uploading the file, specify the IRI which has been specified in the `config.yaml` file.

 ### 1. Running using the docker container
 1. Create a virtualenv in python
 ```